The Last Ringbearer

-The Last Ringbearer (Последний кольценосец) is a 1999 fantasy fan-fiction book by Russian author Kirill Eskov.
-It is an alternative account of, and an informal sequel to, the events of J. R. R. Tolkien's The Lord of the Rings.
-It has been translated into English by Yisroel Markov, but has not been printed for fear of copyright action by the Tolkien Estate.
+The Last Ringbearer (Последний кольценосец) is a 1999 fantasy book by the Russian paleontologist Kirill Yeskov.
+It is a parallel account of, and an informal sequel to, the events of J. R. R. Tolkien's The Lord of the Rings.
+It has been translated into English by Yisroel Markov, but the translation has not been printed for fear of copyright action by the Tolkien Estate.

-Critics have stated that the book is well-known to Tolkien fans in Russia, and that it certainly provides an alternate take on the story.
+Critics have stated that the book is well-known to Tolkien fans in Russia, and that it provides an alternate take on the story.
 Scholars have variously called it a parody and a paraquel.
-They have interpreted it as a critique of totalitarianism, or of Tolkien's anti-modern racial and environmental vision coupled with the destruction of technology, which itself could be called totalitarian.
+They have interpreted it as a critique of totalitarianism, or of Tolkien's anti-modern racial and environmental vision coupled with a destruction of technology which could itself be called totalitarian.
+The book says little directly on real-world politics, but can be read as an ironic riposte to American exceptionalism.

+Premise

+Kirill Yeskov bases his novel on the premise that the Tolkien account is a "history written by the victors".
+Mordor is home to an "amazing city of alchemists and poets, mechanics and astronomers, philosophers and physicians, the heart of the only civilization in Middle-earth to bet on rational knowledge and bravely pitch its barely adolescent technology against ancient magic", posing a threat to the war-mongering faction represented by Gandalf (whose attitude is described by Saruman as "crafting the Final Solution to the Mordorian problem") and the Elves.